 Middle School: Balancing digital learning with love of reading

-Digital Life is also the place where students are introduced to technologies they will use in classroom projects, such as programming languages like Scratch and Logo; 3D software like SketchUp and 3-D printing; podcasting software; and physical computing hardware like Arduino and Raspberry Pi.
+Digital and Information Literacy is also the place where students are introduced to technologies they will use in classroom projects, such as programming languages like Scratch and Logo; 3D software like SketchUp and 3-D printing; podcasting software; and physical computing hardware like Arduino and Raspberry Pi.
 Librarians and the technology team provide continued support and training to teachers and students as they work on projects in the classroom.

 Even when surrounded by technology, Middle School students still love to curl up and read with a book.
 The library has a screen-free couch for reading, and librarians have monthly themed book displays that introduce students to new authors, genres, and books in the collection.